When was the last time you visited independent bookshops? Perhaps it has been a while, maybe even never.

 Nottingham is home to a rich history of rebel writers, including Lord Byron, Alan Sillitoe, Stanley Middleton, and D.H.
 Lawrence.

-Blink and you’ll miss it – Five Leaves Bookshop can be found down a side-street on Nottingham’s Long Row – opposite the council house.
-It’s a secretive location, but one that Five Leaves loyalists are more than familiar with by now.
+Blink and you’ll miss it – Five Leaves Bookshop can be found down a side-street on Nottingham’s Long Row – just opposite the council house.
+It’s a pretty secretive location, but one that Five Leaves loyalists are more than familiar with by now.

 Next on this list of fine independent bookshops is one I came across entirely by accident whilst visiting my family.